-On December 29, 2017, BD completed its acquisition of C. R. Bard, Inc. ("Bard") for total consideration transferred, including cash and stock, of approximately \$25 billion.
+On December 29, 2017, BD completed its acquisition of C. R. Bard, Inc. ("Bard") for total consideration transferred, including cash and stock, of approximately\$25 billion.
 The combination creates a medical technology company which is uniquely positioned to improve both the treatment of disease for patients and the process of care for health care providers.
-The operating activities of Bard from the acquisition date through December 31, 2017 were not material to the Company's consolidated results of operations.
-As such, Bard's operating results will be included in our consolidated results of operations beginning on January 1, 2018.
-BD will report the results associated with the majority of Bard's product offerings within a new BD Interventional segment.
-Bard's remaining product offerings will be reported under the Medical segment.
-For further disclosures regarding the Bard acquisition, refer to Note 8 in the Notes to Condensed Consolidated Financial Statements.
+The operating activities of the acquired businesses were included in our consolidated results of operations beginning on January 1, 2018.
+BD reports the results associated with the majority of Bard's product offerings within a new BD Interventional segment.
+Bard's remaining product offerings are reported under the Medical segment.
+For further discussions regarding the reporting of Bard products within BD's segments and the Bard acquisition, refer to Notes 6 and 8 in the Notes to Condensed Consolidated Financial Statements.

 On December 22, 2017, new U.S. tax legislation commonly referred to as the Tax Cuts and Jobs Act (the "Act") was enacted.
 The new tax legislation, which became effective January 1, 2018, reduces the U.S. federal corporate tax rate from 35% to 21%, requires companies to pay a one-time transition tax on earnings of certain foreign subsidiaries that were previously tax deferred, and creates new taxes on certain foreign-sourced earnings.
-As of December 31, 2017, we have not completed our accounting for the tax effects of the Act; however, based upon reasonable estimates of these effects, we recognized a provisional expense in the amount of \$270 million, which is reflected in our consolidated statement of income within Income tax provision.
+As of March 31, 2018, we have not completed our accounting for the tax effects of the Act; however, based upon reasonable estimates of these effects, we recognized a provisional expense of \$275 million for the six months ended March 31, 2018 which is reflected in our consolidated statement of income within Income tax provision.
 We will continue to make and refine our calculations as additional analysis is completed and as we gain a more thorough understanding of the tax law.
-Additional disclosures regarding our accounting for the Act in our first quarter of fiscal year 2018 are provided in Note 14 in the Notes to Condensed Consolidated Financial Statements.
+Additional disclosures regarding our accounting for the Act are provided in Note 14 in the Notes to Condensed Consolidated Financial Statements.